suchard-group/hmc_ebds/README.md

 ### VBSKY

-We first download the modified copy of the VBSKY package under `modified_ver` branch for [VBSKY](https://github.com/yucais/vbcompare/tree/modified_ver).
+We first download the modified copy of the VBSKY package under `gradient-timing` branch for [VBSKY](https://github.com/yucais/vbcompare/tree/gradient-timing).
 Then using the graphical user interface of your computer, enter the `vbcompare` folder.
 Then use the following commands to run the analysis.

   ```
   conda activate vbsky